 A civil lawsuit based on child sexual abuse can be brought under a number of different legal theories.
 In some situations, both the perpetrator and the perpetrator's employer (or another third party) can be sued, either by the child or the child's parents.
 This article explores the different options.

 The criminal law process involves prosecution of the perpetrator (the defendant) by the state, with the prospect of incarceration and other penalties, but it does not generally involve monetary compensation for a sexual abuse victim or the victim’s family.
 But the victim or the victim’s family (the plaintiff) can sue the perpetrator in civil court for money damages after the criminal trial is completed.

 Depending on the application of a complex rule called "collateral estoppel", it may be easier for a plaintiff to win a civil trial if the defendant has been convicted for the same acts in a criminal trial.

-The causes of action discussed here are not the final word.
+The causes of action and liability theories discussed here are not the final word.
 A skilled and creative attorney could potentially find any number of other legal theories that fit the facts of a case.
-In personal injury law, causes of action are intended to be flexible—society and the legal system have long recognized that a defendant that has clearly done something wrong should not escape liability simply because his or her actions do not fit a pre-existing legal mold.
+In personal injury law, causes of action are intended to be flexible—society and the legal system have long recognized that a defendant who has clearly done something wrong should not escape liability simply because his or her actions do not fit a pre-existing legal mold.
 Learn more about finding the right personal injury lawyer for you and your case.